andrewcooke/spokes/README.md

   I write these patterns omitting the the reflected spokes (but including the middle spoke).
 So Crow's foot can be written as 2,0A.

-* **Group B**: Patterns with an even number of spokes, where there is no central radial spoke.
+* **Group B**: Patterns with an even number of spokes, without a middle radial spoke.
 A very common example is 3 Cross, which is simply a 3 offset spoke and a reflected -3 offset spoke, repeated around the wheel.